Medical oxygen scarce in Africa, Latin America amid virus - WTMJ

 The WHO’s Appiah said countries with mining industries could, with few changes, convert their systems to produce medical-grade oxygen.

-India’s national trade body for gas makers suggested just that in April 2020, when the virus caseload was relatively low.
+India’s national trade body for gas makers suggested just that last April, when the virus caseload was relatively low.
 Industrial storage tanks were repurposed at hospitals, said Surendra Singh, a manager for the Indian division of the multinational Linde corporation.

 “It’s not rocket science,” said Saket Tiku, president of the All India Industrial Gases Manufacturers Association.
 “The decision saved thousands of lives.”